 There are a few negative comments regarding the lack of an MP3 plug-in or any other entertainment option, and the way the readouts are arranged.
 But even with a few minor comments the same reviewers went right back to praising the treadmill’s quiet operation, solid feel, good programs, minimum footprint, and most of all, the decline feature.

 This open-deck design also makes the overall frame length shorter and thus, easier to store when folded.
-It is just 63.5" long; compare that to the folding TR1000 at 76"L. That’s an extra foot saved by this innovative motor-placement design.
+It is just 50" long when folded; compare that other models at 65" or more.
+That’s more than an extra foot saved by this innovative motor-placement design.